openedx/edx-documentation/en_us/shared/accessibility/supporting_learners_diverse_needs.rst

 Removing Barriers to Learning
 *****************************

-EdX highly recommends that you implement the best practices in this document and in other resources.
+edX highly recommends that you implement the best practices in this document and in other resources.
 If you cannot easily address any of these barriers to providing accessible course content, edX recommends that you consult with resources at your organization such as Disability Services, or assistive